How to make a video that stands out

 From plain jane ordinary into ‘have to keep watching’ extraordinary.

-It’s where the plan is both followed AND adjusted as all the elements of vision, narration (if used), music, titles and graphics come together.
+The edit is where the plan is both followed AND adjusted as all the elements of vision, narration, interview responses, music, titles, and graphics come together.

 So – getting on my hobby horse – it’s critical that you can fine-tune your video.